jmorrow4692/SporadicCubicTorsion/README.md

     By Maarten Derickx, Anastassia Etropolski, Mark van Hoeij, Jackson S. Morrow, and David Zureick-Brown

+There are 3 folders in this repository.
+One corresponding to each computer algebra program we use: Magma, Sage, and Maple.

 In order to utilize this code, one needs to do the following first:

 0. Upload the Magma files (The two latter .m files come Ozman--Siksek "Quadratic points on modular curves")